Rishabh-zhcet/CTB-Hackathon/level3_design/README.md

 ## Is the verification complete ?

-yes, as its checked for 300 input sequences, the non-buggy design do not pass any error.
-IN this we have done a smaller change and it has been detected very easily.
+yes, as the design has been checked for 300 input sequences, the original design do not pass any error.
+In the buggy design, we have done a smaller change and it has been detected very easily.